 - 14.1.
-Danbury Park Community Primary School recognises that pupils at school with medical conditions should be properly educated so that they have full access to the curriculum, including educational visits and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010. - 14.2.
+Danbury Park Community Primary School recognises that pupils at school with medical conditions should have full access to the curriculum, including educational visits and physical education.
+Some pupil with medical conditions may also have a physical disability and where this is the case the school will comply with its duties under the Equality Act 2010. - 14.2.
 The school follows the guidance given by the Department for Education.
 The Supporting Pupils at School with Medical Conditions document as well as the school's policy are kept alongside this policy to provide a management strategy to fully support the needs of all staff, pupils and parents.

 14.3.
-Some children may also have special educational needs and may have an Education, Health and Care Plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2015) is followed.
+Some pupils with special educational needs may have an Education, Health and Care Plan which brings together health and social care needs, as well as their special educational provision and the SEND Code of Practice (2015) is followed.